Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Regular Lagrangian cobordisms from Legendrian ambient surgery

 A particularly nice class of Lagrangian cobordisms in $\R \times S^3$ are the decomposable ones, which were defined by Chantraine in \cite{Chantraine12}.
 By definition, a Lagrangian cobordism is decomposable if it consists of a concatenation of the following simple types of Lagrangian cobordisms: \begin{itemize} \item the exact Lagrangian trace-cobordism induced by a Legendrian isotopy; \item a standard disc-filling of the standard $\tt{tb}=-1$ unknot (this is a zero-handle of the cobordism with an empty negative end), together with other components which all are trivial cylinders; and \item a Legendrian standard one-handle from a Legendrian knot to the result of a cusp-connected sum performed on it, together with other components which all are trivial cylinders.
 See Figure \ref{fig:surgery} for the Legendrians before and after a cusp-connected sum, shown at the bottom and top, respectively. \end{itemize}

-Decomposable Lagrangian cobordisms where shown to be regular in the work of Conway, Etnyre and Tosun \cite{ConwayEtnyreTosun21}.
+Decomposable Lagrangian cobordisms were shown to be regular in the work of Conway, Etnyre and Tosun \cite{ConwayEtnyreTosun21}.
 It is still unknown whether the converse is true or not.
 The proof in \cite{ConwayEtnyreTosun21} moreover gives an explicit recipe for finding the attaching spheres on the complement of the Legendrian.
 We proceed to explain this recipe in the case of a decomposable Lagrangian filling.

-\emph{The 0-handles:} For each zero-handle we consider $(\C^2,-d^c\rho)$ with the standard filling $\mathfrak{Re}\C^2 \subset \C^2$ of the standard Legendrian unknot $\partial_\infty\mathfrak{Re}\C^2 \subset S^3$ of $\tt{tb}=-1$.
-This filling is clearly is tangent to the radial Liouville vector field, where $\rho(\mathbf{z})=\frac{\|\mathbf{z}\|^2}{4}.$ In the general case, when the Lagrangian cobordism has several 0-handles, one has to consider a Weinstein connected sum of such Weinstein four-balls.
+\emph{The 0-handles:} For each zero-handle we consider $(\C^2,-d^c\rho)$, where $\rho(\mathbf{z})=\frac{\|\mathbf{z}\|^2}{4},$ with the standard filling $\mathfrak{Re}\C^2 \subset \C^2$ of the standard Legendrian unknot $\partial_\infty\left(\mathfrak{Re}\C^2\right) \subset S^3$ of $\tt{tb}=-1$.
+This filling is clearly is tangent to the radial Liouville vector field.
+In the general case, when the Lagrangian cobordism has several 0-handles, one has to consider a Weinstein connected sum of such Weinstein four-balls.
 Since this Weinstein connected sum again produces the standard sphere, and since these handles can be determined from the number of zero-handles, we will omit these 1-handles from the diagram.

 \emph{The 1-handles:} We add a pair of cancelling Weinstein one and two-handles just above the region where the cusp-connected sum takes place; this is move K--I shown in Figure \ref{fig:m1}.
 The resulting diagram after having performed the cusp-connected sum is shown at the top of Figure \ref{fig:m2}.
-Before the cusp-connected sum, the two facing cusp-edges are now located inside the Weinstein 1-handle.
-In other words, the cusp-connected sum now takes place entirely inside the one-handle.
-It can readily be seen that the corresponding standard Lagrangian one-handle in this position is tangent to the standard Liouville structure on the Weinstein one-handle.
+Performing the K--II move as shown in the same figure places the two strands of the Legendrian that underwent cusp-connected sum inside the Weinstein 1-handle.
+(Alternatively, one could handle-slide the two facing cusp-edges together with the surgery arc into the one-handle similarly to the K--II move as shown in Figure \ref{fig:surgery2}.)
+It can readily be seen that the corresponding standard Lagrangian one-handle in this position can be made tangent to the standard Liouville structure on the Weinstein one-handle.
 In particular, the critical point of the Weinstein one-handle coincides with the critical point of the standard Lagrangian one-handle.
 See Proposition \ref{prop:surgeries} for the general statement in arbitrary dimensions.